duarm/catchme/README.md

 Or use the provided PKGBUILD.

 ## Configuration

 You'll need to start your music server first.

 First, edit the SOCKET_FILE macro in config.h to point to the socket file which will be created by mpv's ipc server.
-On our case, it will be located at $XDG_CONFIG_HOME/catchme/catchme-socket
+On our case, it will be located at $XDG_CONFIG_HOME/catchme/catchme-socket.

+If you installed from the PKGBUILD/AUR, you can skip this part, since the PKGBUILD already sets this up to $XDG_CONFIG_HOME/catchme/ automatically.

 ```c
 // catchme/include/config.h